WoodCutter23/laravelTest/README.md

 ####Step 1

-Find the .env.example file -> rename it in .env
+Find the example.env file -> rename it in .env

 #### Step 2